DotDotSpaceDotDot/selfhosted_templates/README.md

-### Notice:
-Currently most of my dev time is being spent on [Yacht](https://github.com/SelfhostedPro/Yacht/tree/vue) if you would like something added please consider making a pull request with your addition and I'll work on getting it added when I'm able to.
-Information about how to structure a block (for an app) is available [here](https://portainer.readthedocs.io/en/stable/templates.html)

-# Portainer Templates for Selfhosted Projects/Homelabs
+# Portainer 2 Templates for Selfhosted Projects/Homelabs

 This is a template focused on helping people spin up selfhosted services using Portainer.